-Table 3 Comparison of Metrics with Dispatch Solutions from SLAD with ramp constraints as in Table 1.
-Each time step corresponds to 5 minutes.
-This example is an extension of Example 1 in Hua et al. (2019) for the case under uncertainty.
+Let us first examine an illustrative three-stage example where two scenarios are possible for each node with equal probability as in Figure 5.
+We have three different units for generating power with ramp constraints as in Table 1.
+Each time step corresponds to five minutes.
+This example is an extension of example 1 in Hua et al. (2019) for the case under uncertainty.
 We show the results of different market clearing models in Table 2.
 For the stochastic model, the dispatch solution is solved by SLAD, and the two price distributions are obtained from SLAD and SPMP.
-For the deterministic model, the dispatch solution is obtained from LAD and the prices are obtained from LAD and PMP.
-Notice that future expected demand is used for the deterministic models, and as time moves forward (with new demand information updated) truncated problems are solved in a rolling fashion, whereas for the stochastic models the result is obtained from one optimization problem.
+For the deterministic model, the dispatch solution is obtained from LAD, and the prices are obtained from LAD and PMP.
+Notice that future expected demand is used for the deterministic models, and as time moves forward (with new demand information updated), truncated problems are solved in a rolling fashion, whereas for the stochastic models the result is obtained from one optimization problem.